kreativ-los/static-site/README.md

 1. `$ gulp build` Builds the project.
 2. `$ gulp watch` Builds the project and watches for changes.
+3. `$ gulp serve` Builds the project, watches for changes and starts browser sync server.

 Files
 -----